ZenKnight07/ZenKnight07/README.md

 - 🛢️ PostgreSQL
 - ⚙️ Git & GitHub for version control

+## 🏆 Goals for 2024
+- 🚀 Build a personal project that solves a meaningful problem.

 <!---
 ZenKnight07/ZenKnight07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.